skhanal5/supabase-java/README.md

             .build();
 ```

-Filters are supported for SearchQuery, UpdateQuery, and DeleteQuery
+Note: Filters are supported for SearchQuery, UpdateQuery, and DeleteQuery

 ```dtd
     var query = new SearchQuery.SearchQueryBuilder()